theskillwithin/react-context-menu/README.md

 The ```contextID``` is the area in which you'd like right-click functionality.
 Add a unique ```id``` to your right-clickable element, and react-contextmenu will be available anywhere within that element.

 Your functions will reside in your parent component.
-By default, when you right click an element, the ```event.target``` is stored in state and is passed to the menu items' functions.
-This can be useful for DOM manipulation -- for instance, right-clicking an element and deleting it from the DOM.
+By default, when you right click an element, the ```event.target``` is stored in state and is passed to the menu item functions.
+This can be useful for DOM manipulation -- for instance, removing an element from the DOM via a "delete" function passed to react-contextmenu.